44 Top Wildlife Parks And Reserves In Africa

 South Africa and Botswana

-These two nations together form a wildlife sanctuary of epic proportions, offering visitors a chance to witness the Big Five and immerse themselves in the untamed beauty of Africa’s wilderness.
+These two nations form a wildlife sanctuary of epic proportions, offering visitors a chance to see the Big Five and immerse themselves in the untamed beauty of Africa’s wilderness.

 The Kgalagadi Transfrontier Park